 What’s the Degrowth Summer School?

-This is the second time the Degrowth Summer School is taking place at the Climate Camp.
-Last year’s focus was on the influence of growth on climate injustice.
-Now we want to work together on skills we need for overcoming this dependence on growth.
+This is the third time the Degrowth Summer School is taking place at the Climate Camp.
+Last year’s focus was on learning skills for system change.
 The Summer School consists of courses that run for 2 to 4 days in which a stable group works on a specific topic.
-You can register for the courses on the Summer School’s homepage.
+For further information, check the Summer School homepage.

 We want a good life for everyone!